 Successful stories are full of sensory details (colors, shapes, textures, smells, sounds, flavors.
 When your stories portray a vivid world (“three sweet-scented roses”) rather than a vague one (“some nice flowers”), you make it easier for readers to take the leap of faith into the world of your writing.

 Abstraction kills a story

-If your story has abstract and vague wording like “After a while absence from home made fidelity difficult for him and he committed adultery…,” your readers will be less interested in (and less swayed by) what you have to say than if your narration is filled with concrete and details.
+If your story has abstract and vague wording like “After a while, absence from home made fidelity difficult for him and he committed adultery…,” your readers will be less interested in (and less swayed by) what you have to say than if your narration is filled with concrete details.
 [Free Membership required to read more.
 See below. ]

 What would happen to the memoir conversation if…

 - …you took a moment to present this informative post to your friends and family by linking this article on your social media?
 Just a click.
 It’s so easy.

 - …you reposted this article on your own blog or website?
 It’s free and you’d both have some valuable content to boost your blog’s reputation and you would be providing your readers with valuable guidance.
 For the best procedure on how to do this, click here.